Alperenvrl/policy/privacy-policy.md

 Privacy Policy

 Last Updated: May 7, 2025

 Introduction
 Welcome to HabitPulse.
-We are committed to protecting your privacy and ensuring a safe experience while using our application.
-This Privacy Policy explains what information we collect, how we use it, and your rights regarding your personal data.
+We take your privacy seriously and are committed to protecting your personal data.
+This Privacy Policy explains what information we collect, how we use it, who we may share it with, and your rights regarding your personal data.

-Information We Collect
+1. Information We Collect

-We collect the following types of information:
+We may collect and process the following categories of data:

-Personal Information

-Name, email address, or other identifiers when you create an account.

-Information you enter in the application, such as habit details and reminders.
+- Personal Information: Name, email address, username, profile image, biography, habit details and reminders.

-Device Information

-Device model, operating system version, and unique device identifiers.
+- Device & Technical Data: Device model, operating system version, unique device identifiers, crash logs.

-Usage Data

-Information on how you interact with the app, including features used and session durations.

-Location Data (if enabled)
+- Usage Data: App usage behavior, session times, feature interactions.

-Only collected if you enable location-based reminders.
+- Location Data: Collected only if you enable location-based reminders.

-Ad and Analytics Data

-Information gathered for advertising and analytics purposes, such as Google AdMob and Firebase Analytics.
+- Advertising & Analytics Data: Collected by third-party tools such as Firebase Analytics and Google AdMob.

-How We Use Your Information
+2. How We Use Your Information
 We use the information collected for the following purposes:

-To personalize your experience and track habit progress.
+- To personalize your experience and track habit progress.

-To send reminders and notifications based on your settings.
+- To send reminders, notifications, and habit-related updates.

-To improve app functionality and fix bugs.
+- To maintain and improve app performance and fix issues.

-To display relevant advertisements through Google AdMob.
+- To provide relevant advertisements via AdMob.

-To analyze app usage and improve performance.
+- To analyze usage patterns and enhance functionality.

-Sharing of Information
+3. Information Sharing

-We do not sell your personal information to third parties.
-We may share information with the following parties:
+Your personal information is not sold.
+We may share data in the following cases:

-Google AdMob for targeted advertisements.
+- With Google AdMob for targeted advertising.

-Firebase Analytics for app performance and usage analysis.
+- With Firebase Analytics for app performance analysis.

-Google Play Services for subscription and payment processing.
+- With Google Play Services for subscription and payment processing.

-All third-party partners comply with applicable privacy regulations.
+All third parties we work with comply with applicable privacy regulations and standards.

-Data Security
+4. Data Security

-We implement the following measures to ensure your data is secure:
+We protect your data using the following measures:

-Data encryption during transmission.
+- End‑to‑end encryption during transit.

-Secure storage on Google Cloud services.
+- Secure storage on trusted cloud infrastructure (e.g. Google Cloud).

-Regular security updates and vulnerability assessments.
+- Regular security audits and vulnerability assessments.

-Children's Privacy
+5. Children's Privacy

-HabitPulse is not intended for children under 13.
-We do not knowingly collect personal information from children under 13.
-If we discover that a child under 13 has provided us with personal information, we will delete it promptly.
+HabitPulse is not designed for children under 13.
+We do not knowingly collect data from children.
+If we become aware of data collected from a child under 13, we will delete it promptly to comply with applicable laws such as COPPA.

-Your Rights
+6. Your Privacy Rights

-You have the right to:
+You have the following rights regarding your personal data:

-Access the personal data we hold about you.
+- Right to access the data we hold on you.

-Request corrections to any inaccurate information.
+- Right to correction of inaccurate information.

-Request the deletion of your data.
+- Right to deletion of your personal data.

-Opt-out of data collection for analytics and ads.
+- Right to opt‑out of analytics tracking or targeted advertising.

-For any of these requests, contact us at habitpulseapp@gmail.com
+To exercise any of these rights, you can contact us at habitpulseapp@gmail.com, and we will respond promptly.

-Changes to This Privacy Policy
+7. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Any changes will be posted on this page, and if significant, we will notify you within the app.
+We may update this policy from time to time to reflect legal requirements or improvements in our practices.
+We will update the "Last Updated" date at the top and inform you via in-app notice or email if the changes are significant.

-Contact Us
+8. Contact Information

-If you have any questions or concerns about this Privacy Policy, feel free to contact us:
+If you have any questions or concerns about this policy or your data, please contact us:

 Email: habitpulseapp@gmail.com

-Thank you for trusting HabitPulse with your personal information.
-We are committed to keeping it secure and transparent.
+Subject line: “Privacy Question” for faster assistance.